katrinealice/cl_sampler/README.md

 **nside**: The resolution used for HEALpy operations.
 If not provided, it defaults to 128.

+**frequency**: The frequency (in MHz) to sample for.
+Will also define the reference frequency for the true sky.
+If not provided, it defaults to 100 MHz.

 **NLST**: Specifices the number of LST timesteps.
 If not provided, it defaults to 10.

 **lst_start**: Specifies the start of the LST range in hours.
 If not provided, it defaults to 0 hr.